 We all know that years of loud noises can contribute to hearing loss.
-Family history, head trauma, an illness, and even simply aging can all contribute to hearing loss.
-But there is a surprising connection between a common illness and hearing loss that you may not have been familiar with.
+Family history, head trauma, illness, and even aging can all contribute to hearing loss.
+But there is a surprising connection between a common illness and hearing loss that you may not be familiar with.

 A study published in The Endocrine Society’s Journal of Clinical Endocrinology & Metabolism (JCEM) has found a link between diabetes and hearing loss.
 Lead author Chika Horikawa said, “The association of hearing impairment with diabetes is controversial, but it is believed that over time, high blood glucose levels can damage vessels…diminishing the ability to hear.”

 The findings from the study unveiled that diabetics were twice as likely to suffer from hearing loss compared to individuals who did not have diabetes.

 Although this study and many others have found a relationship between diabetes and hearing loss, much information is still unknown.
 The takeaway is that to prevent hearing loss associated with diabetes, it is wise to control and manage diabetes as best as possible.